Bernardo-Padua-Santos/ESLE-Project/README.md

 This benchmark creates a table and doesn´t drop it in the end, so in order to avoid noise/interference from previous executions follow these steps:

+1. change to yugabyte directory

-1. connect to ysqlsh
+2. connect to ysqlsh

 ```
 ./bin/ysqlsh -h <instance1-internal-ip-addr>
 ```

-2. Connect to postgres database
+3. Connect to postgres database
 ```
 yugabyte=# \c postgres
 ```

-3. Drop table
+4. Drop table
 ```
 yugabyte=# drop table postgresqlkeyvalue;
 ```